 Note the plywood support, whose core, invisible in the picture, is 30 mm wide, i.e. the inside width of the wagons, thus letting to immobilize and handle them without risk of deterioration.

 The LS Models bogies have a ø 3.4 pivot hole (mark 5).
 That’s good for us: there is a 3.3 diameter Evergreen tube that fits perfectly, with just the necessary backlash.
-I therefore drill the pivots of the wagon, whose thread is often very tired, at ø 3.3 (a drill of this diameter is fairly easy to find, because it is the value to use to tap to M4).
-Be careful, for flat wagons, not to pierce the floor!
+I therefore drill the pivots of the wagon, whose thread is often very tired, at ø 3.3 (a drill of this diameter is fairly easy to find, because it is the proper value to tap to M4).
+Be careful, for flat wagons, not to go through the floor!

 An Evergreen tube section is cut to the desired length (5 to 8 mm depending on the wagon), held in a mandrel to prevent deformation, then “pre-tapped” with the Parker screw which will be used for assembly, avoiding excessive torsional stresses during final assembly.